Tasmania's health department ignored grants warnings for 15 years: inquiry

 Unlike general-purpose AI chatbots, Drafter draws only on the information supplied by applicants.
 It applies best-practice grantwriting principles to generate draft applications ready for polishing by humans.

-SmartyGrants’ CLASSIEfier – a machine-learning tool that classifies grants and related records according to the CLASSIE taxonomy – has powered the Australian Charities and Not-for-profits Commission’s (ACNC’s) official charity register since 2022.
+SmartyGrants’ CLASSIEfier – a machine-learning tool that classifies grants and related records according to the CLASSIE taxonomy – been employed by the Australian Charities and Not-for-profits Commission’s (ACNC’s) official charity register since 2022.

 “We’ve seen some of the world’s biggest tech companies lay off developers in this rush to adopt artificial intelligence.
 We think that’s a mistake because our staff are our greatest asset, and in a world of AI, it is good human judgements that will be critical.”